 The numerical computation major is an interdisciplinary major, jointly administered by the Computer Science and Mathematics Departments.

 This major is designed for students who are interested in learning to use computers for modeling and simulation as a tool for discovery across many areas of science, engineering and other quantitative disciplines.
 Students who complete this major may choose careers in business, industry, research or education in which they use computers to improve the design and safety of products, to discover new ideas or to aid in the understanding of the world.
 They will be able to work collaboratively and bring mathematics and computer science to bear on problems of interest across varied disciplines.
-This major is ideal preparation for students who want to continue with graduate study in the emerging field of computational science, which often involves aspects of mathematics, computer science and another scientific discipline such as chemistry or economics.
-Students in this major are encouraged to complete a minor in another scientific or related discipline.
+This major is ideal preparation for students who want to continue with graduate study in the field of computational science, which often involves aspects of mathematics, computer science and another scientific discipline such as chemistry or economics.
+Students in this major are strongly encouraged to complete a minor in another scientific or related discipline.

 Acceptance to Major Requirements

 Course Requirements: CSCI 150 (or 130), CSCI 160, MATH 119, MATH 120 and MATH 239